 Landscaping must match the style of your home, which sounds easier than it actually is.
 For example, if you have an eye for Asian-style landscape features like koi ponds and dwarf bonsai trees, you may find it difficult to see the harm in implementing these features if you have a ranch-style home.
 But the variance between the style of an Asian-inspired landscape and the exterior style of your home can be off-putting enough that the landscaping impacts property value for the worse.

 Even though Florida offers a subtropical and tropical climate, there can be dry periods and situations when the plants you have need a bit more hydration.
 Installing an irrigation system is a responsible investment for the protection of your landscaping, but it is also an investment any prospective buyer would appreciate.

 Something as simple as overgrown grass can be detrimental to property values.
 If the owner of a property is not maintaining the grass, it is often assumed the owner is also neglecting other important maintenance tasks.
 If you struggle to keep your lawn mowed, edged, and aptly manicured, it is best to bring in a lawn maintenance service like ASI for assistance.

 Install a Pathway That Induces Anticipation

 It is the first thing people see when they approach a property: the pathway that leads into the front door.
-Just as the front door stands as the most impressing implement on the actual house, the pathway stands as the most impressing implement in the landscape.
+Just as the front door stands as the most impressive implement on the actual house, the pathway stands as the most impressive implement in the landscape.
 The pathway doesn’t just lead steps into the house; it is leading the eyes toward the front of the home before it is ever physically approached.
 Something like a cobblestone pathway is going to be far more impressive than a basic strip of gray concrete.